+91 95603 66362 | ✉ info@kaamgenie.comJoin As a Pro | Serving Delhi NCR

 Realistic prices in Delhi NCR (2026):

-Cheaper than these prices usually means corners cut: skipped disinfection, no UV step, no service certificate.
+Cheaper than these prices usually means corners cut: skipped disinfection, no UV step, no cleaning record.
 More expensive than these usually means you’re paying for a brand premium without proportional service quality difference.

 How to book a cleaning

-If you’re outside our service area, the same frequency guidelines apply — just find a local cleaner who uses food-grade disinfectants and provides a service certificate.
+If you’re outside our service area, the same frequency guidelines apply — just find a local cleaner who uses food-grade disinfectants and provides a dated cleaning record.

 Frequently asked questions